Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Methods

 Focused on the 1D case, we set the magnetic field $h=0$, maximizing the degeneracy of the excited levels, and the interaction constant $J=J_{ij}=1, \forall i,j$.
 So, our Hamiltonian in matrix form is a sum of Pauli strings

-\\ being $\mathbb{I}$ the 2$\times$2 identity matrix.
-We take, without loss of generality, $\sigma=\sigma_y$ and open boundary conditions, so we have a chain of atomic spins with no interaction between the first and last elements ($J_{1n}=0$).
+being $\mathbb{I}$ the 2$\times$2 identity matrix. $\otimes$ stands for the Kronecker product.
+We take, without loss of generality, $\sigma=\sigma_y$ and open boundary conditions, so we have a chain of spins with no interaction between the first and last elements ($J_{1n}=0$).
 In this way, it is straightforward to see that there are just two configurations minimizing the energy $\braket{H}$ with all spins oriented in the same direction.
 In the present case, these are $\ket{i}^{\otimes n}$, $\ket{-i}^{\otimes n}$ or their superposition, being $\ket{\pm i}$ the eigenstates of $\sigma_y$.
 The degeneracy of states in the first excited energy level is $2(n-1)$, and for $n>2$, the second excited level is $(n-1)(n-2)$-fold degenerate.
 Eigenvalues go from $-(n-1)$ to $n-1$ in steps of two.